icewind1991/files_external_migrate/README.md

 Even with the help of this app this is a potential destructive operation, it's highly recommended that you make a backup of your database, disable the Nextcloud cron job and stop the webserver before using the app.

+## Usage

+- Find the id of the storage you want to change: `occ files_external:list`
+- Run the migration scripts setting options for the storage: `occ files_external_migrate:migrate <storage_id> key1=value1 key2=value2`
+- The app will do a quick sanity check of the new configuration and confirm that it should be saved